twistedtwig/AutomatedDeployments/README.md

 6.5) If when executing the application it doesn't find a file that has a relative file path given, you might need to set the SETEXEPATH flag to true at the command line.

 6.6) If when trying to copy files to a remote server with msdeploy and no errors are returned, and no real output, check authentication credentials.

+6.7) If you get the error:

+Error: Unable to cast object of type 'Microsoft.Web.Deployment.DeploymentProviderOptions' to type 'Microsoft.Web.Deployment.DeploymentProviderOptions'.

+This is often due to the fact that you have both v1 and v2 installed in which case change

+"C:\Program Files\IIS\Microsoft Web Deploy\msdeploy.exe" in the command line to

+"C:\Program Files\IIS\Microsoft Web Deploy v2\msdeploy.exe"

+6.8) If you get the error:

+Error: The application pool that you are trying to use has the 'managedRuntimeVersion' property set to 'v2.0'.
+This application requires 'v4.0'.

+This can be, (not always) related to IIS and .Net V4 not being registered.
+Registering it with "aspnet_regiis" should help, (http://msdn.microsoft.com/en-us/library/k6h9cz8h(v=vs.100).aspx)

+cd %windir%\Microsoft.NET\Framework\v4.0.30319
+aspnet_regiis -i

 7) Road Map